 Agnieszka Kwapisz, Ph.D.

-I am a Visiting Professor in the College of Business at Montana State University.
-With a M.S. in Mathematics, a Ph.D. in Economics, and Six Sigma Master Black Belt Certification, my strength is in quantitative analysis as applied to a variety of problems relevant in economics and business.
-So far, I did work in the areas of Public Finance, Health Economics, Education, and Risk and Uncertainty.
-My research was published in the National Tax Journal, Mathematical Social Sciences, Southern Economic Journal, Applied Financial Economics, Journal of Public Finance and Public Choice, Journal of Education for Business, Economics Research International, and Journal of Studies on Alcohol.
+I am an Assistant Professor in the Jake Jabs College of Business & Entrepreneurship at Montana State University.
+With a M.S. in Mathematics, a Ph.D. in Economics, and Six Sigma Master Black Belt Certification, my strength is in quantitative analysis as applied to a variety of problems relevant in business and economics.
+So far, I did work in the areas of Entrepreneurship, Public Finance, Health Economics, Education, and Risk and Uncertainty.
+My research was published in Venture Capital Journal, Journal of Consumer Affairs, National Tax Journal, Mathematical Social Sciences, Southern Economic Journal, Applied Financial Economics, Journal of Public Finance and Public Choice, Journal of Education for Business, Business Journal for Entrepreneurs, Economics Research International, and Journal of Studies on Alcohol.
 I have been successful in winning grants from the National Institutes of Health (with Douglas Young) and the National Academy of Sciences.
-I am currently leading the CoB Research Group in the College which discusses various issues in business.
+I am a member of the Academy of Management Learning & Education Editorial Board and the Journal of Management and Finance Editorial Advisory Board.

-In my free time I love to ski, windsurf, bike, hike ... or anything outdoors.
+In my free time I love to ski, windsurf, climb, bike, hike ... or anything outdoors.

 The contents of this page reflect solely the opinions of the author who originated it.
 It has not been reviewed by, nor is it a publication of the Montana State University *